Florida/Georgia Personal Injury & Workers Compensation

 (b) The dog was protecting or defending a human being within the immediate vicinity of the dog from an unjustified attack or assault.

-(3) After the investigation, the animal control authority shall make an initial determination as to whether there is sufficient cause to classify the dog as dangerous and, if sufficient cause is found, as to the appropriate penalty under subsection (5).
-The animal control authority shall afford the owner an opportunity for a hearing prior to making a final determination regarding the classification or penalty.
-The animal control authority shall provide written notification of the sufficient cause finding and proposed penalty to the owner by registered mail, certified hand delivery, or service in conformance with the provisions of chapter 48 relating to service of process.
+(3) After the investigation, the animal control authority shall make an initial determination as to whether there is sufficient cause to classify the dog as dangerous and, if sufficient cause is found, as to the appropriate penalty.
+The animal control authority shall afford the owner an opportunity for a hearing before making a final determination regarding the classification or penalty.
+The animal control authority shall provide written notification of the sufficient cause finding and proposed penalty to the owner by registered mail or certified hand delivery or service in conformance with the provisions of chapter 48 relating to service of process.
 The owner may file a written request for a hearing regarding the dangerous dog classification, penalty, or both, within 7 calendar days after receipt of the notification of the sufficient cause finding and proposed penalty.
-If the owner requests a hearing, the hearing shall be held as soon as possible, but not later than 21 calendar days and not sooner than 5 days after receipt of the request from the owner.
-If a hearing is not timely requested regarding the dangerous dog classification or proposed penalty, the determination of the animal control authority as to such matter shall become final.
+If the owner requests a hearing, the hearing must be held as soon as possible, but not later than 21 calendar days and not sooner than 5 days after receipt of the request from the owner.
+If a hearing is not timely requested regarding the dangerous dog classification or proposed penalty, the determination of the animal control authority as to such matter is final.
 Each applicable local governing authority shall establish hearing procedures that conform to this subsection.

-(5)(a) Except as otherwise provided in paragraph (b), the owner of a dog classified as a dangerous dog shall:
+(5)(a) Except as otherwise provided in paragraph (b), the owner of a dog classified as a dangerous dog shall do all of the following:

-1. Within 14 days after issuance of the final order classifying the dog as dangerous or the conclusion of any appeal that affirms such final order, obtain a certificate of registration for the dog from the animal control authority serving the area in which he or she resides, and renew the certificate annually.
-Animal control authorities are authorized to issue such certificates of registration, and renewals thereof, only to persons who are at least 18 years of age and who present to the animal control authority sufficient evidence of:
+1. Upon issuance of the final order classifying the dog as dangerous or the conclusion of any appeal that affirms such final order, obtain a certificate of registration for the dog from the animal control authority serving the area in which he or she resides, and renew the certificate annually.
+Animal control authorities may issue such certificates of registration, and renewals thereof, only to persons who are at least 18 years of age and who present to the animal control authority sufficient evidence of all of the following:

 a.
 A current certificate of rabies vaccination for the dog.